Ben Davis (footballer, born 2000): International career

 In September 2019, Davis was called up to the Thailand under-23 national team for the SEA Games training camp.

-In 2020, Davis represented Thailand at the 2020 AFC U-23 Championship, appearing in a 1–1 draw against Iraq in the group stage as well as a 1–0 loss to Saudi Arabia in the quarter final, cap-tying him to Thailand.
+In 2020, Davis represented Thailand at the 2020 AFC U-23 Championship, appearing in a 1–1 draw against Iraq in the group stage as well as a 1–0 loss to Saudi Arabia in the quarter-final, cap-tying him to Thailand.
 In 2022, he was called up to the U23 team for the 2022 AFC U-23 Asian Cup.

+Senior

+In 2023, Davis received his first call-up to the Thailand national team for the 2023 King's Cup to replace captain, Chanathip Songkrasin who withdrew from the squad due to injury.
+In November 2024, he was selected in the Thailand squad for the 2024 ASEAN Championship.
+Thailand was due to travel to Singapore in December for their match in the ASEAN Championship but Davis' availability to play in Singapore is in doubt.
+Davis scored a brace on 8 December 2024 in a 10–0 thrashing win over Timor-Leste but was substituted in the 42nd minute due to an ankle injury.
+As a result, he was out for two weeks and was not in the Thailand squad for the matches against Malaysia on 14 December and Singapore on 17 December.

 Personal life

 Davis was born in Phuket, Thailand, and migrated to Singapore at the age of five with his family.
 Davis studied at the Singapore Sports School from 2013 to 2015 before moving to London's Harrow High School in 2016.
 In 2017, he was awarded a two-year scholarship with Fulham's academy.

 Davis is the second-youngest of four children.
 His mother, Sopee Davis, is Thai, while his father, Harvey Davis, is English.